 It can be diagnosed clinically on the basis of symptoms, physical examination, test results and the medical and family history of the patient.
 Chest X-rays in cases of asthma are usually normal without any other pathology.
 While the blood tests for the allergic response from the body will show increased levels of antibodies.

 Difficulty in breathing during damp weather.
 Has to hold the chest every time the patient coughs.
-Humid asthma, rattling in chest between 4 and 5 a.m.
+Humid asthma, rattling in the chest between 4 and 5 a.m.
 Cough with thick ropy, greenish expectoration.
 Feels better in warm, dry air.

 Asthma is a chronic respiratory disease which is characterized by coughing, shortness of breath and wheezing.
 It usually develops in childhood and can have several triggering factors like dust, pollens, chemicals etc. It can be mild, moderate or severe in intensity.
-Homoeopathy claims to cure it permanently with the help of individualized medicines which are selected on the basis of individualization of the patient and his symptoms.
+Homoeopathy claims to cure it permanently with the help of individualized medicines which are selected on the basis of the individualization of the patient and his symptoms.
 Treatment can be taken from a qualified and registered Homoeopathic physician for the same.